 Learn how to find the best baby-friendly hotel for your family vacation.

-We always used sleepsacks (or wearable blankets) with our babies, so we packed it with us.
-It was a familiar item for bedtimes and it also allowed us to not worry about packing blankets.
-Even if our baby was sleeping in a hotel crib, it had familiar smells to home.
+At home, I always used sleepsacks (or wearable blankets) with our babies, so I always packed one on our family vacations.
+A sleepsack was a familiar item for our baby at bedtime and, as a bonus, it also allowed us to not worry about packing blankets.
+Even if our baby was sleeping in a hotel crib, a sleepsack gave familiar feelings and smells to bedtime at home.

 We even brought our sleepsack when flying with a baby to use in the airplane bassinet.